-Aquamarine Ring is quite easy to clean due to their hardness and durability.
+Aquamarine Jewelry is quite easy to clean due to their hardness and durability.
 However, a few things must be kept in mind like avoiding contact of the gemstone with make-up, harsh chemicals, abrasives.

-While cleaning the Ring make use of lukewarm water and mild cleaning detergent.
+While cleaning the jewelry make use of lukewarm water and mild cleaning detergent.
 Soft toothbrush can be used to clean the underside of the Aquamarine.

-Also, the ring must be individually kept to avoid contact with other jewelry to avoid unnecessary scratches.
+Also, the jewelry must be individually kept to avoid contact with other jewelry to avoid unnecessary scratches.

 Each and every party’s defining grounds may defer.